svenmalvik/texte/ideas.md

 # Coffee, Tea and Soda

-# Inside a Developer’s Head
+# Inside a Developer’s Head.

 # Push'n Pull, Don't Be Foolish!